Contracts

 Your callback reports reveal whether your vendor is doing their job.
 4 red flags to look for and how to use the data as contract leverage.

-Your sales rep won't mention these 7 red flags.
-Teaser pricing with aggressive escalation, refused callback data, vague exclusions.
+Your sales rep won't mention these 9 red flags.
+Teaser pricing, refused callback data, loss-leader contracts, vague exclusions.
 Spot them before signing.

 Read More →12 Elevator Myths Costing You Thousands